openstack/taskflow/doc/source/atoms.rst

 Task
 =====

-A :py:class:`task <taskflow.task.BaseTask>` (derived from an atom) is a unit of work that can have an execute & rollback sequence associated with it (they are *nearly* analogous to functions).
-These task objects all derive from :py:class:`~taskflow.task.BaseTask` which defines what a task must provide in terms of properties and methods.
+A :py:class:`task <taskflow.task.Task>` (derived from an atom) is a unit of work that can have an execute & rollback sequence associated with it (they are *nearly* analogous to functions).
+Your task objects should all derive from :py:class:`~taskflow.task.Task` which defines what a task must provide in terms of properties and methods.

 **For example:**